ricardojoserf/WhoamiAlternatives/README.md

 - From that structure you can get a pointer "Environment" to the environment variables and a pointer "EnvironmentSize" to the size of the environment variables.

-- Reading the number of bytes indicated in "EnvironmentSize" from the address "Environment" as UNICODE text, parse the environment variables and print the one called "USERNAME"
+- Reading the number of bytes indicated in "EnvironmentSize" from the address "Environment" as UNICODE text, parse the environment variables and print the one called "USERNAME".
+If you want all the env variables, check [this repository](https://github.com/ricardojoserf/StealthyEnv)

 ![esquema](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/stealthyenv/Screenshot_0.png)